Disability and Access – Ensuring The Museum is open for all.

 silent headphones enable hearing impaired people to enjoy the audio guide when both their

 hearing aids are switched to ‘T’.
 The Museum of Royal Worcester is a very visual museum

 and the cabinets have printed captions and factsheets are available.
-Guide dogs are welcome.
+Hearing dogs are welcome.

 Visually Impaired Visitors

 Our audio guide describes many exhibits, the history behind the manufacturing process and specific items.
 Items on general display cannot be handled, but an introduction with a member of staff and opportunity to handle items from the collection can be booked for groups of visually impaired visitors.
 Please book this service in advance of your visit.
 Guide dogs are welcome.

 Please ask our staff for any other help you may need.

 To help accommodate a variety of visitor needs, the Museum provides comfortable seating areas in our spacious galleries across both floors.

 For a preview of what to expect from your visit, please watch the video below.